SpongePowered/SpongeDocs/source/plugin/scheduler.rst

 * ``CompletableFuture#<function>Async(..., Executor ex)`` Executes this function through ``ex``
 * ``CompletableFuture#<function>Async(...)`` Executes this function through ``ForkJoinPool.commonPool()``
 * ``CompletableFuture#<function>(...)`` Executes this function on whatever thread the previous ``CompletableFuture`` was completed on.

-It is important to keep in mind where each part of the future is being executed to ensure you maintain thread safety.
-(See :ref:`asynchronous-tasks`)

 .. code-block:: java